VoronDesign/VoronUsers/printer_mods/GadgetAngel/Bigtreetech_Octopus_V1.1_Color_PIN_Diagram/README.md

-# Color PIN Diagram for Bigtreetech Octopus V1.1 Board
+# Color PIN Diagram for Bigtreetech Octopus V1.0 and Octopus V1.1 Board:

 This repository contains JPG and PDF files for the BIGTREETECH's Octopus V1.1 board.

-## The PDF file of the Color PIN Diagram for the Octopus V1.1:
+## The PDF file of the Color PIN Diagram for the Octopus V1.0 and Octopus V1.1 Board:

 ### Why use the PDF file of the Color PIN Diagram: